90th Munitions Squadron welcomes new commander

-Prior to his current position, Deming was the 790th Maintenance Squadron director of operations at F.E.
-Warren AFB.

-Maj.
-Kevin Shannon, outgoing commander of 90 MUNS, will take command of the 91st Missile Maintenance Squadron at Minot Air Force Base, North Dakota.

-A change of command ceremony is a tradition that represents a formal transfer of authority and responsibility from the outgoing commander to the incoming commander.
+The 90th Missile Wing Color Guard post the colors during the 90th Munitions Squadron Change of Command Ceremony on F.E.
+Warren Air Force Base, Wyoming, May 30, 2023.
+A change of command represents a formal transfer of authority and responsibility from the outgoing commander to the incoming commander.
+(U.S. Air Force photo by Joseph Coslett Jr.)

 |Date Taken: